List of counties in Colorado

 The U.S. State of Colorado is divided into 64 counties.
-Two of these counties, the City and County of Broomfield and the City and County of Denver, have consolidated city and county governments.
-Denver serves as the state capital.
+Two of these, the City and County of Denver, which serves as the state capital, and the City and County of Broomfield, have consolidated city and county governments.
+In addition to Denver and Broomfield, Pitkin County and Weld County operate as home rule counties with their own county charters.
+The other 60 counties operate under state regulations per Dillon's Rule.
 Counties are important units of government in Colorado since there are no civil townships or other minor civil divisions.

+The United States Census Bureau estimates that El Paso County remains the most populous county in Colorado with a population estimate of 752,772, as of July 1, 2024, while Hinsdale County with a population of 747 is now the least populous.
+Five of the 64 Colorado counties now have more than 500,000 residents, while 12 counties have fewer than 5,000 residents.